WSU-Software-Engineering-Group-12/Cabinet-Generator/README.md

 ` - backend`
 ` - frontend`

-- Navigate to the backend folder: `cd backend`
+- Navigate to the backend folder and run the following command: `cd backend`
 - Start the Python virtual environment: On Mac `source venv/bin/activate`.
 Tk add Windows guide
+- Run the server: From the backend folder, run the command `python manage.py runserver`

 ### Starting the frontend
 - Navigate to the root folder